kauezatarin/Arduino_Monitor/README.md

 * Log System
 * Save gathered data to a file
-* Double the number of sensors that can be monitored
 * Things Speak integration
 * Manual input panel (to manually send commands to the device)
 * Multi language support (the software currently is in Portuguese)